 But passing tasks to employees isn’t the only way to lighten your workload.
 You can also start turning business automation to your advantage.
 It may seem intimidating, but the more you use it, the easier you’ll find it — and if you can make it a habit, you can transform your business.
 Here are some tips for getting things done with business automation:

 The process of getting a business off the ground and improving it until it becomes suitable for expansion is complicated and often costly.
 Even if you raise a solid amount of starting capital, you might see it drain away as you lay your foundation — but that doesn’t need to happen.
 By taking laborious tasks and automating them, you can save countless working hours that would be better spent on more creative projects.

 Think about all the things you need to operate, and find easier methods for getting them.
-You need a website, for instance: instead of letting that process become a time sink, use hosted template-led systems to avoid the development process (try WordPress.com for cloud-based WordPress, or Shopify for ecommerce storefronts).
+You need a website, for instance: instead of letting that process become a time sink, use hosted template-led systems to avoid the development process (try WordPress.com for cloud-based WordPress, WordPress.org with Hostgator hosting option, and for eCommerce storefronts use Shopify).
 Do you really need a custom website?
 It’s very unlikely that you do, so think less about what’s desirable and more about what’s justified.

 Recruitment is a core part of turning a promising startup into a long-term success.
 Your employees are your biggest investments, after all, so you should make a concerted effort to bring in the best possible candidates.
 This can be a very tricky process, though — you need to carry on with your regular business and find the time to source prospects and hold interviews.